 Now think about the new definition of pregnancy and what that means.

 It means that any baby who is attempting to make his way from his mother’s Fallopian tube to the wall of her uterus where he can implant himself could die because his mother is using the birth control pill.
 By changing the definition of pregnancy from fertilization to implantation, the first week of any baby’s life is not recognized, and therefore if he dies because of the action of the pill or other form of contraception, nobody realizes an abortion has occurred.

 The Propaganda Campaign versus the facts

-Proponents of hormonal contraception—particularly the pill—contend that contraception does not cause abortion.
+Today proponents of hormonal contraception—particularly the pill—contend that contraception does not cause abortion.
 They argue that contraception prevents pregnancy and thereby reduces the need for induced abortion.
-However, they intentionally define the term “pregnancy” as implantation of a fertilized egg in the lining of a woman’s uterus, as opposed to “pregnancy” beginning at fertilization.
+But the facts do not support their deceptive claims.

 - Cause the cervical mucus to thicken, making it difficult for the sperm to reach the oocyte.
 It is possible, though, for the sperm to break through the mucus and for fertilization to occur.